10 Ways To Slow Down the Aging Process

 Here are ten recommended ways to slow down the aging.

-- (1) Add more antiaging chemicals to your diet.
+1 ) Add more anti-aging substances to your diet.

-There is a group of substances known as "antioxidants" that helps greatly in keeping you young.
+There is a group of substances known as "antioxidants" that aids greatly in keeping you young.
 They neutralize what scientists call "free radicals".
 Free radicals set off a chain reaction that can kill cells, tear holes in cell membranes, mutate DNA which is the mastermind of cell activity.
-One theory, which was formulated by Denham Harman, PhD, a biochemist at the University of Nebraska College of Medicine, contends that the cumulative damage by free radicals is responsible for the decline in functioning that accompanies aging.
+One theory, which was formulated by Denham Harman, PhD, a biochemist at the University of Nebraska College of Medicine, contends that the cumulative damage made by free radicals is responsible for the decline in functioning that accompanies aging.
+Antioxidants protect our body against the destructive effects of free radicals, which may contribute to the development of cancer.

-Aerobics exercises reduce your risk of heart disease by helping prevent high blood pressure, lowering artery-hardening cholesterol in your bloodstream and possibly decreasing blood clotting.
+Aerobics exercises reduce your risk of heart disease by helping prevent high blood pressure, lowering artery-hardening cholesterol in your bloodstream and possibly decreasing blood clotting requires commitment.

 - Polyunsaturated fats